daniakl/SQL_Project_Data_Job_Analysis/README.md

 | Python   | 57,326       |
 | Tableau  | 46,554       |
 | Power BI | 39,468       |

+These skills were also the top 5 most in demand in Canada.

 ### 4. Skills based on Salary